Global Rigidity of Periodic Graphs under Fixed-lattice Representations: Proof of the Combinatorial Part: Proofs of Lemma and Lemma

 When the matroid ${\cal M}$ is specialized to the generic 2-dimensional rigidity matroid, several properties of ear-decompositions were proved in \cite{jj,j}.
 We will use the following (with some of the terminology adjusted to fit our context). \begin{lemma}[\cite{jj}] Let $G$ be balanced $M$-connected, and let $C_1, \dots, C_t$ be an ear decomposition of $E(G)$ with $t\geq 2$.
 Let $Y=V(C_t)\setminus \bigcup_{i=1}^{t-1} V(C_i)$.
 Then the following hold. \begin{description} \item[(a)] Either $Y=\emptyset$ and $|\tilde{C}_t|=1$, or $Y\neq \emptyset$ and every edge $e\in \tilde{C}_t$ is incident to $Y$. \item[(b)] $|\tilde{C}_t|=2|Y|+1$. \end{description} \end{lemma}

-We say that $G$ is {\em minimally $M$-connected} if $G$ is $M$-connected and for every $e\in E(G)$, $G-e$ is not $M$-connected.
 In \cite[Lemma 3.4.3]{j}, Jord{\'a}n pointed out that Lemma~\ref{lem:jj} immediately implies the existence of a degree three vertex in a minimally $M$-connected graph.
-His proof actually gives a slightly stronger statement as follows. \begin{lemma} Let $G$ be balanced and minimally $M$-connected, and let $C_1,\dots, C_t$ be an ear decomposition of $E(G)$.
+His proof actually gives a slightly stronger statement as follows. \begin{lemma} Let $G$ be balanced and $M$-connected, and let $C_1,\dots, C_t$ be an ear decomposition of $E(G)$.
 Let $Y=V(C_t)- V(\bigcup_{i=1}^{t-1} C_i)$.
-If $t\geq 2$, then $Y$ contains a vertex which has degree three in $G$.
-Moreover, if $|Y|\geq 2$, then $Y$ contains at least two vertices of degree three in $G$. \end{lemma} \begin{proof} Since $G$ is minimally $M$-connected, $|\tilde{C}_t|>1$.
+Suppose further that $|\tilde{C}_t|>1$.
+Then $Y$ contains a vertex which has degree three in $G$.
+Moreover, if $|Y|\geq 2$, then $Y$ contains at least two vertices of degree three in $G$. \end{lemma} \begin{proof} It is a well known fact that a circuit in the ordinary 2-dimensional generic rigidity matroid has at least four vertices of degree three.
+Hence the claim follows if $t=1$.
+Suppose that $t\geq 2$.
 Lemma~\ref{lem:jj}(a) says that, if $|\tilde{C}_t|>1$, then $Y\neq \emptyset$ and every edge in $\tilde{C}_t$ is incident to $Y$.
 Moreover, Lemma~\ref{lem:jj}(b) says that

 Hence if $|Y|=1$ then the vertex in $Y$ has degree three.

 If $|Y|\geq 2$, then the edge set of $G$ induced by $Y$ is a proper subset of $\tilde{C}_t$, and hence $i_G(Y)\leq 2|Y|-3$.
 Combining this with (\ref{eq:jordan1}), we have that the total degree of the vertices of $Y$ is $d_G(Y, V(G)\setminus Y)+2i_G(Y)=|\tilde{C}_t|+i_G(Y)= 4|Y|-2$.
 Thus $Y$ contains at least two vertices that have degree three in $G$. \end{proof}